Mizoram: Culture

-In modern Mizoram, much of the social life often revolves around church.
-Community establishments exist in urban centres that arrange social events, sports event, musical concerts, comedy shows and other activities.

 Traditional festivals

 Traditional festivals in Mizoram often revolved around stages of jhum cultivation or the seasons.
 Community festivals were called kut in the local language, and there were major and minor kuts such as Chapchar Kut, Thalfavang Kut, Mim Kut and Pawl Kut.
 Chapchar Kut was the festival of spring (February/March), just before jhum started and land was cut-and-burnt for a new crop.
 Chapchar Kut was most anticipated by youth, a major festival and involved dancing and feasts.
 Thalfavang Kut celebrated completion of weeding of the jhum crop fields.
-Mim Kut was the festival dedicated to ancestors after first maize crop was collected, while Pawl Kut celebrated the end of harvest and the start of new year.
-These festivals slowly disappeared as Christianity became established in Mizoram.

 Chapchar Kut was reintroduced and revived in 1973 by Mizo people to celebrate their heritage.
 Before Christianity arrived in Mizoram, home-brewed alcohol and many meat delicacies were part of the Chapchar celebrations.
 Now, with Mizoram's state law as a dry state, the youth busy themselves with music and community dancing.
 Along with reviving traditional festivals, the community has been reviving the traditional dances at these festivals, for example, dances such as Cheraw, Khuallam, Chheihlam and Chai.